Tahani1111/Banking-Clients-Dataset-Analysis/README.md

 # Banking-Clients-Dataset-Analysis
 ## Introduction
-This task is to demonstrate analysis of the Northwind traders dataset using Microsoft Power BI for practicing purposes, the analysis requirements are to develop questions, dashboards and DAX formulas.
+This task is to demonstrate analysis of the Northwind traders dataset using Microsoft Power BI for practicing purposes, the analysis requirements are to develop questions and dashboards
 ## Problem Statement
 1. What is the total number of clients?
 2. What is the total number of loan accounts?